 The existence of abandoned cemeteries is a sad but true reality throughout the state of Illinois.
 There are hundreds of these cemeteries, most located in rural communities, with no one to care for them.
-Most abandoned cemeteries were once the property of Illinois families who, as was the tradition years ago, buried loved ones on the family farm.
-Once those families moved from the area or passed away, the land was sold and the cemeteries all but forgotten.
+Most abandoned cemeteries were once the property of Illinois families who buried loved ones on the family farm.
+Once those families moved from the area or passed away, the land was sold and the cemeteries were all but forgotten.

-Though these cemeteries are outside the scope of our jurisdiction, the Comptroller’s office is committed to raising awareness for the problem of abandoned cemeteries and suggesting ways to make improvements.
-More than the physical improvements, though, was the desire to alert citizens that such cemeteries exist in their communities, and present them with ideas on how to become involved in restoring them.
-Hard-working community volunteers, along with the generous support of local businesses, were at the heart of every restoration project.
+Though these cemeteries are outside the scope of our jurisdiction, the Comptroller’s Office is committed to raising awareness and suggesting ways to make improvements.
+Support from community volunteers and local businesses is at the heart of every restoration project.

-· Get permission: First and foremost, obtain the permission of the landowner.
-Legally, an abandoned cemetery is the private property of the person whose land it is located on, whether or not that person has any ties to the cemetery.
+· Get permission: First, get the permission of the landowner.
+Legally, an abandoned cemetery is the private property of the person whose land it is on, whether that person has any ties to the cemetery or not.
 While a landowner is legally prohibited from destroying or damaging the cemetery in any way, he/she is not obligated to either maintain the cemetery or allow others to access it for the purposes of cleanup or visitation.
 Therefore, you must receive the landowner’s permission before attempting to restore a cemetery.
 If the ownership of the land is not clear, visit your county Recorder of Deeds Office to try and determine ownership.

 NOTE: A provision in the 2001 legislative reform package allows a municipality (township, city, village, etc.) to enter an abandoned cemetery for the purposes of restoration if the landowner of the property on which the cemetery lies cannot be located.

 · Make a restoration plan: Some abandoned cemeteries simply require mowing and weeding.
-Others will require the removal of tree limbs and other debris, as well as the burning of brush.
-Still others may require the repair or resetting of damaged headstones.
+Others need tree limbs and other debris removed, as well as the burning of brush.
+Still, others may require the repair or resetting of damaged headstones.
 Before starting anything, create a plan that spells out what you would like to accomplish.
-It is important that your plan be realistic, taking into consideration the volunteer base and financial donations you have gathered or expect to gather.
+It is important that your plan be realistic, taking into consideration the volunteer base and financial donations you expect to gather.

-· Recruit volunteers: The heart and soul of the Project CARE initiative was the effort of our volunteers.
-We had success throughout Illinois in recruiting volunteers from the following categories:
+· Recruit volunteers: The heart and soul of the Project CARE initiative is the effort of our volunteers.
+We have success recruiting volunteers from the following categories:

 - Boy and Girl Scouts of America

-- Students, particularly those who need community service hours in order to graduate from junior high or high school
+- Students, particularly those who need community service hours to graduate from junior high or high school

 - Veterans’ organizations and their families